manthanchauhan/Leetcode-May-30-day-Challenge/README.md

 * Give your issue a title so that others with similar problem can participate.
 * Write your query in description and post.

+# How to contribute?
+* Fork this repository.
+* Make changes in any feature branch.
+* Submit a PR to "manthanchauhan/Leetcode-May-30-day-Challenge/master" and **NOT** to "IamJayshree/Leetcode-May-30-day-Challenge".

 # Resources
 * Tutorials by [@kunal-kushwaha](https://github.com/kunal-kushwaha): https://www.youtube.com/playlist?list=PLyzHIYrZBplqwJtEBhwTOuB5b3wUUeLpP